 If grass and weeds are tall, mow them.
 If the sidewalk is cracked, fix it.
-If there is trash on the sidewalk or road, pick it up.
-If signs are placed illegally along a roadway, on telephone poles, or in medians, remove them.
-If the crosswalk is faded, repaint it.
-Addressing items such as these do not need to be debated or require special approval, they are things that should be addressed through daily operations.
+Addressing items such as these do not need to be debated or require special approval, they are things that can be addressed through daily operations.